disrpt/sharedtask2023/data/eng.dep.covdtb/README.md

 ## DISRPT 2023 shared task information

+The dataset only contains a dev and test split, without train section.
+This dataset thus corresponds to an Out of Domain setting: participants have to produce a system based on other data.

+Tokenization, setence split, POS tagging and syntactic parsing were obtained with Stanza.

 ## References

 The blank entries (i.e., volume, pages, doi) in the bibtex item below will be filled in after publication in TACL.